patclaffey/patclaffey.github.io/_posts/2015-10-2-Docker-Road-Map.md

 ## Next Steps

-### Deepening Docker Knowledge
+### Getting Deeper Docker Knowledge

 To move beyond the fundamentals I am looking for and reading more in-depth Docker articles.
 I have found the [Innovation Lab Blogs](https://labs.ctl.io/blog/) very helpful.
-For example the posting [Dockerfile ENTRYPOINT vs CMD](https://labs.ctl.io/dockerfile-entrypoint-vs-cmd/) by Brian DeHamer- he explains with clarity the subtleties of using Docker to run commands and software.
+For example the posting [Dockerfile ENTRYPOINT vs CMD](https://labs.ctl.io/dockerfile-entrypoint-vs-cmd/) by Brian DeHamer- he explains with clarity the subtleties of running commands and software at container startup.
 By the same author is another excellent article [Gracefully Stopping Docker Containers](https://labs.ctl.io/gracefully-stopping-docker-containers/)

-Recommended reading is The Docker Book by James Turnbull - I have purchased it and will study if over the next few weeks.
+"The Docker Booki" by James Turnbull contains a lot of useful information on complex Docker deployments.

 ### Docker in the Python Eco-System
 I am interested in using Docker within the Python eco-system.
 As an example I have developed a Docker image and container for Jupyter.
-I want to understand the up-take of Docker with the Python community and plans for future use of Docker within the Python community.
+I want to understand the up-take of Docker within the Python community and plans for its future use.

 ### Docker and Windows